-(f) Loan maturities
+(f) Loans maturities

-The maturity of the loan portfolio is presented in Note 26, which shows the remaining period from the reporting date to the contractual maturity of the loans.
+Maturities of the Bank's loan portfolio as at the reporting date is presented in Note 27, which shows the remaining period from the reporting date to the contractual maturities of loans.
 Due to the short-term nature of the loans issued by the Bank, it is likely that part of the loans will be extended at maturity.
-Accordingly, the effective maturity of the loan portfolio may be significantly longer than the contractually agreed term.
+Accordingly, the effective maturities of the loan portfolio may be significantly longer than the contractually agreed term.

-(g) Continuing involvement in asset
+(g) Continuing involvement in the asset

-To realise the first initiative "New Opportunities for Each Family to Procure Housing", announced in the Address to the People by the President of the Republic of Kazakhstan "Five Social Initiatives of the President", the Programme "7-20-25.
-New Opportunities for Each Family to Procure Housing" (the "Programme") was approved by the Resolution of the NBRK dated 31 May 2018.
-"New Opportunities for Each Family to Procure Housing" (the "Program").
+To realise the first initiative "New Opportunities for Each Family to Procure Housing" announced in the Address to the People by the President of the Republic of Kazakhstan "Five Social Initiatives of the President", the Programme "7-20-25 called "New Opportunities for Each Family to Procure Housing" (the "Programme") was approved by the Resolution of the NBRK dated 31 May 2018.
 The operator of the Programme is Kazakhstan Sustainability Fund JSC (the "Operator").

-The Programme enables Kazakhstan citizens to procure residential real estate on a primary market under conditions that are more preferential in comparison with those applicable in second-tier banks ("STB") for mortgage loans.
+The Programme enables Kazakhstani citizens to purchase residential real estate on a primary market under more preferential terms compared to those for mortgage loans offered by second-tier banks ("STB").

-The Bank issues loans in accordance with the conditions of the Programme: includes into bank loan contracts the terms and conditions of obligation and responsibility of a borrower to repay a loan, establishes a repayment schedule and ensures maintaining a loan file containing information and documents in compliance with the requirements of the laws of the RK.
+The Bank issues loans in accordance with the conditions of the Programme: it includes into bank loan contracts the clauses providing for the borrower's commitment and responsibility to repay a loan, establishes a repayment schedule and ensures maintaining a loan file containing information and documents in compliance with the requirements of the laws of the RK.